 Mammography is used most commonly to determine whether a woman has dense breasts.

 - Mammography: A diagnostic test that uses low dose x-rays to examine the breasts.
 This type of imaging involves exposing the breasts to a small amount of ionizing radiation to obtain pictures of the inside of the breasts.
+See the Safety page for more information about x-rays.

 Radiologists who interpret mammograms subjectively determine the proportion of dense breast tissue (white on mammography) and non-dense fatty tissue (dark on mammography) using a visual scale and assign one of four levels of breast density: